 JDS Development LLC

-Represent the Fair Housing Justice Center, a non-profit organization dedicated to promoting fair housing in New York City and surrounding counties, in a federal lawsuit against, among others, the developer of the American Copper Buildings in Manhattan, which has hundreds of documented violations of the accessibility requirements of the Fair Housing Act.
+Obtained landmark settlement requiring extensive retrofitting of widespread barriers to access, a $2.9 million monetary payment, and other injunctive relief in a federal disability discrimination lawsuit against, among others, the developer of the American Copper Buildings in Manhattan, which had hundreds of documented violations of the accessibility requirements of the Fair Housing Act.
+U.S. District Judge Analisa Torres will retain jurisdiction over the remediation until its completion, which we expect will be ongoing for some time.

 Fair Housing Justice Center v.